-The Trans-Sahara Highway is one of the most brutal roads in the world.
-Though about 85% of the road is now paved, there are still several miles of this desert road that are little more than tracks in the sand.
-Running for a mammoth 4,500km through three countries, it's a test of mettle and guts that attracts the brave, the foolhardy and the crazy.
+Trans-Sahara Highway is one of the most brutal roads in the world.
+Running for 4,500km through Algeria, Niger and Nigeria, it's a real test that attracts the brave and the crazy.

-Tikjda pass is a high mountain pass at an elevation of 1.600m (5,250ft) above the sea level, located in northern Algeria, in the province of Bouïra.
+Tikjda Pass is a mountain pass at an elevation of 1.462m (4,796ft) above the sea level, located in the province of Bouïra, in Algeria.

 Col de Tirourda is a high mountain pass at an elevation of 1.737m (5,698ft) above the sea level, located on the boundary of Bouïra and Tizi Ouzou provinces in northern Algeria.